Tigt/guttersnipe/accessibility/index.md

      aria-describedby="transcript">
 ````

-Or if support of the dual accessibility attributes isn't quite good enough, we can figure out how to make regular old `<a href="#transcript">` links that aren't ugly enough to make authors want to remove them.
+Or if support of the dual accessibility attributes isn't good enough, we can figure out how to make regular old `<a href="#transcript">` links that aren't ugly enough to make authors want to remove them.

+This, of course, assumes we have an actual transcript to point at.

 ##Transcripts##

-This, of course, assumes with have an actual transcript to point at.
 Something like the following would be nice:

 ````html
 <img src="http://www.beeserker.com/comics/2010-04-03-beeserker.png"